KasparEtter/ef1p/pages/email/email.md

 Only proper nouns are capitalized in English.
 For example, *Earth* with a capital E refers to the single planet we live on, whereas *earth* with a lowercase E refers to the soil in which plants grow.)
-Please note that this is in contrast to [*Internet*](https://en.wikipedia.org/wiki/Capitalization_of_Internet), which is commonly capitalized because there is only one Internet:
+Note that this is in contrast to [*Internet*](https://en.wikipedia.org/wiki/Capitalization_of_Internet), which is commonly capitalized because there is only one Internet:
 You are either connected to *the* Internet or not.
-Unfortunately, the Internet becomes increasingly fragmented along country borders, sometimes for legal reasons such as copyright licenses, sometimes for political reasons such as censorship.
+Unfortunately, the Internet becomes increasingly fragmented along country borders, sometimes for legal reasons, such as copyright licenses, sometimes for political reasons, such as censorship.
 Therefore, we might have to degrade *Internet* to a common noun soon.

 </details>